 So first, most companies carry far too many products, which reduces forecast- ability.
 This is referred to as product proliferation.

-Product proliferation is the increase in the number of products that are carried and this greatly impacts when to use Lean versus MRP.
+Product proliferation is the increase in the number of products that are carried, and this dramatically impacts when to use Lean versus MRP.
 Often the marketing differences between the products are only incidental and illusory.
 Proliferation would be even worse than it currently is, but retailers only have so much space to offer.
 An excellent example of product proliferation is toothpaste.

-Most of these toothpaste containers essentially contain a similar set of chemical compounds; however, marketing provides customers with different varieties of what is often the same product in order to promote purchases.
+Most of these toothpaste containers essentially contain a similar set of chemical compounds; however, marketing provides customers with different varieties of what is often the same product to promote purchases.

 Many of the claims are unfounded, but because there is very little regulation (in the US at least), they can say what they like regarding what the toothpaste will do for consumers.
 Whether something is true or not is barely mentioned (that is what is written on the packaging), and anyone who might bring this up is considered hopelessly naïve, as the primary focus is whether or not the claim will increase sales.
 This is the problem – when you create incentives for groups that are entirely focused on maximizing sales, it is quite predictable that the company will metastasize into areas that are not profitable.
 There may be no better example of an industry that has gone to the extreme with unnecessary product proliferation as the grocery industry.
 The typical US grocery store has between 35,000 and 50,000 SKU’s, which is a massive increase in SKU’s over the past several decades.
 When standing, one can no longer see over most grocery store shelves.
 However, one grocery chain takes a different path, and this is a major reason they perform so much better than the industry average.
 I covered Trader Joe’s in my first forecasting book, Supply Chain Forecasting Software.

-A basic principle of Lean is smooth production.
-This is referred to as Heijunka and the approach to smoothing production through scheduling is called the Heijunka Box which is one of the factors in when to use Lean versus MRP.
-In fact, one of the “Seven Zeros” described by Edward Deming and which outlines the ideal production environment is Zero Surging.
+A fundamental principle of Lean is smooth production.
+This is referred to as Heijunka, and the approach to smoothing production through scheduling is called the Heijunka Box, which is one of the factors in when to use Lean versus MRP.
+One of the “Seven Zeros” described by Edward Deming and which outlines the ideal production environment is Zero Surging.
 However, Sales and Marketing are destroying the Heijunka!
-This is because of their insistence in having the company carry so many products and having them available at such high service levels.
+This is because of their insistence on having the company carry so many products and having them available at such high service levels.
 Toyota controlled its demand variability by controlling the product mix.
 This is explained in the following quotation from Factory Physics: